Predoctoral Psychology Residency

 The varied consortium settings offer opportunities for residents to develop and hone their skills working with clients with complex and serious challenges across a wide age range.
 We encourage the development of clinical understanding within a variety of theoretical orientations.
 Residents are expected to evaluate practice-related research and inform their clinical decisions with current evidence.

 We make every effort to individualize residents’ training opportunities to suit their particular interests and needs and provide the degree of supervision necessary to facilitate gradually increasing independence while managing complex work effectively.

 Psychological services at the consortium partners are regulated by the College of Psychologists of Ontario and are offered in accordance with the relevant legislative acts and professional standards, guidelines, and codes of ethics.
 As of April 2017, WRPC is accredited by the Canadian Psychological Association (CPA), and guidelines governing the accreditation of our program as an Internship in Professional Psychology can be found here.

-For information on eligibility and application requirements, please see pages 26-27 of the Residency Guide (which provides much more detailed program information).
-Further specifics about our policies and procedures are available in our Policy and Procedures Manual.
+For information on eligibility and application requirements, please see our Residency Guide (which provides much more detailed program information).
+Further specifics about our policies and procedures are available in our Policy And Procedures Manual.

 We are members of the Canadian Council of Professional Psychology Programs and are listed in their Internship Directory.

 Application to the consortium may be made through AAPI online.
-Deadline for applications to WRPC for the 2019-2020 residency year is November 5, 2018.
+Deadline for applications to WRPC for the 2020-2021 residency year is November 4, 2019.
 Candidates will be notified of their selection for interviews on December 6, 2019, and interviews for selected applicants will take place between January 13th and 24th, 2020.